 other official reasons.

 The maximum number

 of points earned from this list may not exceed the points unavailable

 due to closures.
 These points must be collected along the way (not

 before or after your Tour).
 Note that the bulk of these points are only

 available during the optional day off in Pocatello.

-1 - In the event of an emergency bivouac, i.e., an unplanned overnight stop due to a mechanical issue or excessive sawing, all that is required is for the rider or team to resume travel as soon as possible and make every attempt to resume the Tour intervals.
-Just being tired doesn't count and an emergency bivouac cannot be used to gain any advantage over others who maintain the required intervals.
+1 - In the event of an emergency bivouac, i.e., an unplanned overnight stop due to a mechanical issue, trail issue (such as washouts or excessive sawing), all that is required is for the rider or team to resume travel as soon as possible and make every attempt to resume the Tour intervals.
+Just being tired probably doesn't count, and an emergency bivouac cannot be used to gain any advantage over others who maintain the required intervals.